lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 Research task: AToL
 ===================

-The AToL begins with a start screen akin to the one `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#loading-a-generic-version-of-the-lsbqe>`_ where you must select a version, input Researcher ID, Location, Participant ID and confirm that consent has been obtained by ticking the relevant box.
+The AToL begins with a start screen where you must select a version, input Researcher ID, Location, Participant ID and confirm that consent has been obtained by ticking the relevant box.

 You will not be able to advance without completing each respective part of the start screen **(see Figure 42)**.